codeforamerica/form-flow-starter/README.md

 * Conditions
 * Validations

+Flows are the top-level construct that define the navigation between a collection of screens.
-Flows are the top-level construct.
-A flow has many inputs to accept user data (e.g. first name, zip code, email, file upload).
+A flow can have many inputs to accept user data (e.g. first name, zip code, email, file upload).
 Each input can have zero to many validations.

 A flow also has many screens.
 Each screen can be made up of zero or more inputs.
-A flow has an ordering of screens, and can use defined conditions to skip screens.
-Conditions are based on submitted inputs.
-Conditions can also be used on individual screens to show or hide content.
+A flow has an ordering of screens, and can use defined conditions to control navigation.
+Conditions use submitted inputs to make a logical decision about showing or not showing a screen / part of a screen.

 ```mermaid
 erDiagram